|Biography||Bibilography||Chronology||Bingham & Fine Art Investigations|

 George Caleb Bingham, November 23, 1853

 George Caleb Bingham depicted the people and the world around him with unparalleled honesty.
 His sincerity imbued his paintings with timeless authenticity expressed with increasing technical skill and colors uniquely his own.
 He helped shape a nation’s vision of itself.
 More than 200 years after his birth, art reviewers throughout America describe Bingham as one of the country’s best artists.
 His reputation surpasses the most prestigious painters of his day.
 His paintings hang in museums across the nation.
 Public institutions select his work to represent American art throughout the world.
-Appreciation of his art increases steadily, most recently through an exhibition at Amon Carter Museum of Art and the Saint Louis Art Museum, Navigating the West: George Caleb Bingham and the River.
+Appreciation of his art increases steadily, most recently through an exhibition at Amon Carter Museum of Art and the Saint Louis Art Museum, and the Metropolitan Museum of Art: Navigating the West: George Caleb Bingham and the River.

 He was born March 20, 1811, when the country was still young.
 Words of the Declaration of Independence, the Constitution, and the Bill of Rights were fresh.
 Even when the world changed around him, he lived by the principles of the country’s founding documents and had no patience with those who did not.
 Throughout his life, he worked for a national system that included a limitation of slavery and a union of states.
 He was committed to civil liberties and education.
 He held office as a state legislator, state treasurer, school board member, police commissioner, and Adjutant General.
 In those roles, he advocated reason, not partisanship.
 He preserved state funds, exposed corruption, stopped vigilantism, and sought fair compensation for injustice.